mantoni/pdfmatch.js/README.md

       [text-match][3]
     - `command`: The command to execute, after substituting any JavaScript expressions
+- `no-match`: A default command to execute if no matching rule was found

 The `command` can contain variables in the form `${...}` where `...` is a JavaScript expression with access to the matched properties.
 After successful